MSC Orchestra accidents and incidents

 On January 28, 2016, the ship was docked in call port Roseau Dominica.
-On a independently booked Trafalgar Falls excursion ashore, at ~ 11 am, the tour bus carrying MSC cruise ship passengers crashed.
+On an independently booked Trafalgar Falls excursion ashore, at ~ 11 am, the tour bus carrying MSC cruise ship passengers crashed.
 The traffic accident resulted in the dead of a 16-month-old baby boy and 7 injured passengers (2 Brazilian, 5 Italian).
-The injured were immediately ambulanced to Queen Margaret Hospital (Trafalgar).
+The injured were immediately transported by an ambulance to Queen Margaret Hospital (Trafalgar).

 On December 30, 2013, during maintenance works in port, gas escaped and caused an explosion in one of the ship’s fuel tanks.
 In the accident, 3 male crew were seriously injured.
 One sustained a head injury and was hospitalized ashore.
 The other 2 remained in the onboard infirmary.

 The investigation showed the men were cleaning the tank without using proper equipment, and that safety equipment was not provided by the cruise company.